adunning/dissertation/4-reading-alexander.md

 ## II.
 Geoffrey of Monmouth, *Prophetia Merlini* (gathering 22, fols.
 213–222)

-At first glance, the *Prophetia Merlini* would seem to have nothing to do with Alexander Neckam, but it makes more sense as it is titled in the manuscript: 'Epistula magistri Galfridus monumutensis directa Alexandro Lincolniensi episcopo' (rubric on fol.
-213v, also roughted in at the base of fol.
+At first glance, the *Prophetia Merlini* would seem to have nothing to do with Alexander Neckam, but it makes more sense as it is titled in the manuscript, written in the same Cirencester hand that rubricates the rest of the manuscript: 'Epistula magistri Galfridus monumutensis directa Alexandro Lincolniensi episcopo' (fol.
+213v, also written at the base of fol.
 214r and partially trimmed away).
-It seems far too convenient that it is presented first of all as another Geoffrey addressing an Alexander, recalling the abbot of Malmesbury and Alexander Neckam; this rubric is in the same hand as that found elsewhere in the manuscript.
-Geoffrey of Monmouth and [Alexander of Lincoln] were both bishops; Geoffrey of Malmesbury and Alexander Neckam were both abbots.
+As the original part of *Sol meldunensis* is presented as a Geoffrey addressing another Geoffrey about Alexander, it seems far too convenient that this section is presented as another Geoffrey addressing an Alexander, as if the abbot of Malmesbury were addressing Cirencester as a whole.
+There might also be an implied pun on the name of Geoffrey Brito, since Geoffrey of Monmouth's famous work was sometimes known as *De gestis Britonum*.

 The text is widely spaced to allow for glosses to be inserted between the lines.
 Alisha reader has taken advantage of this though not perhaps to the extent envisioned by the original scribe.

 1. Epistula magistri Galfridi monumutensis directa alexandro Lincolniensi episcopo
 2. Prophetia Merlini.